SKILLMANS of AMERICA (aka SOA)

 Thomas II had six sons that have living descendants: John, 5161, Abraham, 1062, Isaac, 3722, Jacob 2359, Benjamin, 1832 and Joseph, 2049.
 His daughter Annetje had 12 children, no known grandchildren, Elizabeth had one child, no grandchildren, Mary and Mercy had no known children.
 The total is 16,202 which exceeds the 14,093 above due to intermarriage among the lines.
 Probably the largest common line is that from the marriage of Jacob's son, John, and Abraham's daughter, Ann, which totals 1003.
 This reduces the sum to 15,199.

-We now (March 2014) list 6098 Skillmans in the database, but 27 are in an unconnected tree, so 6071 are in the main tree from Thomas
+We now (June 2014) list 6098 Skillmans in the database, but 27 are in an unconnected tree, so 6071 are in the main tree from Thomas.
+The total number of Tom's descendants in the main tree is now 14,674.

-The database has a total of 36,021 people in 14,750 families.
+The database (June 2014) has a total of 36,206 people in 14,836 families.
 Many are in collateral lines but probably the largest collection is the ancestors of my grandmothers.
-They both descended from European royalty - to mention a few:
+They both descended from European royalty, their common ancestor is Robert II, King of France (987-1031) so they are 24th cousins, twice removed.
+Robert II is a 6th great grandson of Charlemagne.
+A few of my interesting ancestors, all but the first from one or both grandmothers:

 Queen Elizabeth II - my 21st cousin, once removed.